Installing Kubernetes Node Remediation

 Kubernetes Node Remediation

-The solution features two controllers:
+The solution consists of two controllers:

 - Node Healthcheck Controller, which tracks failures.